sadakiyo69/anlp_hw3_q3_dpo/README.md

 ## 1. Setup

-To ensure that the `pytest -q` command successfully discovered the `src` module without raising `ModuleNotFoundError` or `ImportError`, I created an empty `conftest.py` file in the project root.
-This automatically added the project root to the Python path during test collection.
+I ran the tests using `python -m pytest -q`.
+Running pytest as a Python module ensured that the project root was available on the Python path, so the src package was discovered correctly without additional configuration.
 ---

 ## 2. Test Run